atsb/NakedWinQuake/README.md

 ![Behold!
 The chunky glory of NakedWinQuake!](screenshots/screenshot_1.png)

 Forget your "ChadQuake" with its... *shudder*... *polygons*.
 Pfft.
 We're talking about a level of **MEGA-CHAD** here that makes those other ports look like they're still asking their mommies to cut the crusts off their sandwiches.
-This is **THE WAY IT WAS MEANT TO BE PLAYED!** Each pixel is a lovingly handcrafted testament to the days when men were men, women were men, and gibs were chunky enough to trip over!
+This is **THE WAY IT WAS MEANT TO BE PLAYED!** Each pixel is a lovingly handcrafted testament to the days when gibs were chunky enough to trip over!

 ---